containerbuildsystem/cachi2/docs/usage.md

 We use the `--volume` option to mount Cachi2 resources into the container build - the output directory at /tmp/cachi2-output/ and the environment file at /tmp/cachi2.env.

 The path where the output directory gets mounted is important.
-Some environment variables are absolute paths to content in the output directory; if the directory is not at the expected path, the paths will be wrong.
-Remember the `--for-output-dir` used when [generating the env file](#generate-environment-variables)?
+Some environment variables or project files may use absolute paths to content in the output directory; if the directory is not at the expected path, the paths will be wrong.
+Remember the `--for-output-dir` option used when [generating the env file](#generate-environment-variables) and [injecting the project files](#inject-project-files)?
 The absolute path to ./cachi2-output on your machine is (probably) not /tmp/cachi2-output.
 That is why we had to tell the generate-env command what the path inside the container is eventually going to be.

 As for the network-isolation part, we solve it by using an internal podman network.
 An easier way to achieve this is `podman build --network=none` or `buildah bud --network=none` (no sudo needed), but your podman/buildah version needs to